 Overview of the College Application Process

-The major components of your application that will be evaluated are your transcript, your standardized test scores, your recommendations, your personal essay, and your extracurricular activities.
-I'll walk you through all the steps you need to take to strengthen each component of your application.
-If you follow my advice and timeline, you'll make yourself an extremely strong candidate for any college.
+College applications have many moving parts.
+The major components of your application that will be evaluated in the admissions process are your transcript, your standardized test scores, your recommendations, your personal essay, and your extracurricular activities.
+We'll walk you through all the steps you need to take to strengthen each component of your application.
+If you follow our advice and timeline, you'll make yourself an extremely strong candidate for any college.

 Read on to learn the specific things you should be doing and when to do them.